 You must inform us of any change in circumstances after an offer is made that may affect our original decision.
-This may include, but is not limited to, any changes to qualifications and/or subjects you have listed on your initial application and you should also tell us if you are convicted of a serious criminal conviction (as outlined in the University's Admissions Policy).
+This may include, but is not limited to, any changes to qualifications and/or subjects you have listed on your initial application.
 You must also tell us if your situation changes in a way which might affect your tuition fee category or immigration status.